huggingface/blog/education.md

 ## 🤗 **Education for Trainees**

-🗣️ We want to allow software engineers to turn into machine learning engineers quickly with online learning, hands-on workshops, and other innovative techniques.
+🗣️ We want to allow software engineers to turn into Machine Learning engineers quickly with online learning, hands-on workshops, and other innovative techniques.

 - We provide [training courses](https://huggingface.co/course/chapter1/1) about natural language processing (NLP) and more domains (soon) using libraries from the Hugging Face ecosystem as well as the Hugging Face Hub.
 It’s completely free and without ads.
-The ultimate goal of this course is to learn how to apply Transformers to (almost) any machine learning problem!
+The ultimate goal of this course is to learn how to apply Transformers to (almost) any Machine Learning problem!
 - We provide a [book](https://transformersbook.com/), written by experts at Hugging Face, on Transformers and their applications to a wide range of NLP tasks.

 ## 🤗 **Education for Instructors**